vjovanov/actormig/actor-migration.md

         object PFCatch {
           def apply(f: PartialFunction[Any, Unit],
-            handler: PartialFunction[Exception, Unit]) = new PFCatch(f, handler)
+            handler: PartialFunction[Exception, Unit]) =
+              new PFCatch(f, handler)
         }

-   `PFCatch` is not included in the AMK as it can stay as the permanent feature and the AMK will be removed with the next major release.
+   `PFCatch` is not included in the AMK as it can stay as the permanent feature in the migrated code and the AMK will be removed with the next major release.
+Once the whole migration is complete fault-handling
-   Once the whole migration is complete fault-handling can also be converted to the Akka [supervision](http://doc.akka.io/docs/akka/2.0.3/general/supervision.html#What_Supervision_Means).
+    can also be converted to the Akka [supervision](http://doc.akka.io/docs/akka/2.1.0/general/supervision.html#What_Supervision_Means).